 Most attractions closed temporarily in the spring of 2020 in response to the outbreak of the coronavirus.
-Beginning in June, most places of interest have either resumed operations or plan to reopen soon.
+Beginning in June, most places of interest had either resumed operations or planned to soon.

-Due to the pandemic, the Kidsworld program also suspended operations for a while.
+Due to the pandemic, the Kidsworld program also suspended operations for a while last year.
 It plans to start back up again for the summer though in August.
-For just $40, children can attend a wide range of popular activities over the course of that month along with an adult companion at no additional charge.
-It’s a fabulous program and a terrific deal!
+For just $40, children could attend a range of popular activities over the course of that month.

 For the most up-to-date details about the program check out the Kidsworld website.

 Costing only about $60 per child, Kidsworld is one of the best and most affordable ways for children and their families to see some of Vancouver’s absolute best places.

 Nowhere else can you get close to $1000 worth of admission tickets to fantastic places for as little $60 (or $40 in 2020)!